Turn your home into a sanctuary filled with the fresh scents of natural essential oils. Below are some of the best essential oils for summer.

 With so many delicious essential oils, it’s hard to pick just seven.
 There are all your standards like lavender but as I live in the Australian sub-tropics I’ve picked a few that say Australian summer to me.

 Ginger – Hot humid air scented with the spicy scent of ginger evokes summer in the tropics – palm fronds and pools.
+Goes well with Jasmine, Lemon, Lime, Orange, Patchouli, Rose and Sandalwood.

 Jasmine – Nothing says summer like the scent of Jasmine drifting into open windows at night.
 If you don’t have Jasmine climbing all over your fence, you can recreate the mood with Jasmine essential oil.
+Goes well with Geranium, Sandalwood, Patchouli and Lemongrass.

 Citronella – Summer = BBQs + mozzies + citronella.
 I love the sweet citrus smell of citronella so much I use it in my everyday cleaning spray.
 As well as keeping mozzies away, it is supposed to be an uplifting and stimulating scent – great for the day after.